ozgurkaplanturgut/OrchestraLLM/README.md

 ### 2. Build and Run

 Start all services using Docker Compose.
-The images will be built on the first run.
+The images will be pulled on the first run.

 --> docker build -t orchestrallm:1.0 .

 --> docker compose up

 You can verify that the API is running by hitting the `/health` endpoint: